-The Great Vision-A Wonderful Procession-An Assembly to Benefit the Human Race-War-Defeat-Surrender-The Doctors in Council-Forceps and Laceration-The Spy on Osteopathy-A Disturbed Artery and the Result-Nature's System of Midwifery-Osteopathy Defined-Whips of Quinine to Drive Out Fever-The Corpus Callosum-Corpuscles-The Equipments as Fremont's Surgeon-How God Manifests Himself.
+The Great Vision-A Wonderful Procession-An Assembly to Benefit the Human Race-War-Defeat-Surrender-The Doctors in Council-Laceration-The Forceps and Spv on Osteopathy-A Disturbed Artery and the Result-Nature's Midwiferv-System of Osteopathy Defined-Whips of Quinine to Drive Out Fever-The Corpus Callosum-Corpuscles-The Equipments as Fremont's Surgeon-How God Manifests Himself.

-From early youth I have been visited by the visions of the night, one of which I will proceed to describe as best I can.
+FROM early youth I have been visited by visions in the night, one of which I will proceed to describe as best I can.
 My descriptive powers may be too short, my ability to explain by words too limited to communicate to your understanding graphically what I have seen night after night.
-It is the most attractive vision that has disturbed my dreams from birth till now.
+This is the most attractive vision that has disturbed my dreams from birth until now.
 The house in which this panorama seemed to dwell is as wide as thought, as long as all the ages of the past.
 Its seats in numbers were as the sands of the sea.
-Its roads were paved to the uttermost parts of the earth, all centering to the one place.
+Its roads were paved to the uttermost parts of the earth, all centering at one place.
 I seemed to be only a silent spectator.
-I saw legions of the finest carriages, coaches, cabs, bicycles, horsemen, footmen, and rolling-chairs with their waiters.
-And all those vehicles or methods of travel were loaded to fulness with men of all ages of the remembered and great forgotten past.
-With glistening knives of all forms, tweezers, tenaculums, blow-pipes, and microscopes of the greatest known powers, they all alighted from their different modes of travel.
-They rested, feasted, and slept through the refreshing hours of the night, awoke early the following morning, ate their breakfasts, took their morning exercise, and at the sound of the bugle they all assembled together.
+I saw legions of the finest carriages, coaches, cabs, bicycles, horsemen, footmen, and rolling-chairs with their attendants.
+And all those vehicles or methods of travel were loaded to fulness with men of all ages, both of the remembered and the great forgotten past.
+With knives of all glistening forms. tweezers. tenaculums, blow-pipes, and microscopes of the greatest known powers, they all alighted from their different modes of travel.
+They rested, feasted, and slept through the refreshing hours of the night, awoke early the following morning, ate their breakfast, took their morning exercise, and at the sound of the bugle they all assembled together.